International Research and Study Fellowships

 Terms of Award

-- If the research includes systematic collection of information about or from humans, the fellowship will not be disbursed until the student has received either approval or exemption from the Human Subjects Division or the Office of Animal Welfare.
+If the research includes systematic collection of information about or from humans or animals, the fellowship will not be disbursed until the student has received either approval or exemption from the Human Subjects Division or the Office of Animal Welfare.
 It may take several months to complete the process.
 Complying with Human Subjects Division or Animal Welfare review is the responsibility of the student, in coordination with his or her faculty advisor and department chair.

 Michelle Drapek in the Office of Fellowships and Awards can assist you: firstname.lastname@example.org or 206.543.7152.